 When there are many measure tables in your model, you can simplify identifying the desired measure in the Fields pane by collapsing and expanding each measure table or using the search box.

 Columns that will be used in relationships are often given the suffix **Key** for easy identification.
 When doing your data loading and data transformation work, assign the same name and data type to linking columns.

 Link only columns that have the same name, such as Customer Key.
 Avoid columns that end with an ID or code as they may mean different things in different tables.

 Another best practice is to use integers whenever possible as it leverages the storage format used internally by Power BI and is often faster.

 Setting the Column Visibility allows you to:

 - Hide all linking columns

 To hide a column, click the table of the column you want to hide.
-Then, right click on that column and choose Hide.
+Then, right-click on that column and choose Hide.

-To view a hidden column, right click on the field pane and click View Hidden.
-You’ll then see a grayed out column among the list.
+To view a hidden column, right click on the Fields pane and click View Hidden.
+You’ll then see the grayed-out column(s) among the list.

 This tutorial is very helpful to those who are having difficulty with data modeling in Power BI.